Dog & Cat Teeth Cleaning in White House, TN

 Your pet's oral cavity is the gateway to their overall physical health.
 When their teeth and gums become infected, this can affect their entire body.
 To keep the pets of White House and surrounding neighborhoods healthy, we work hard to educate and instruct pet owners in proper dental care habits.
 Our pets do not have the ability to brush their teeth or visit the dentist on their own.
 Therefore, you need to maintain their pearly whites just like you maintain your own.

-Doctors and staff training with Dr. Chris Snyder, veterinary dentist at University of Wisconsin College of Veterinary Medicine and Chair of the 2019 American Animal Hospital Association (AAHA) Dental Care Guideline Task Force.
+Veterinarians and staff training with Dr. Chris Snyder, veterinary dentist at University of Wisconsin College of Veterinary Medicine and Chair of the 2019 American Animal Hospital Association (AAHA) Dental Care Guideline Task Force.

-Services Performed in Our State-of-the-Art Dental Suite!
+Pet Dental Care in Our State-of-the-Art Dental Suite!

 For professional dental care, your pet needs to see their veterinarian regularly.
 During their yearly visits, we will examine their teeth and determine if a cleaning will be needed.
 Before their scheduled dental, we will also run blood work to make sure your pet is healthy.
 We can provide the following services during the dental procedure: